jdi-docs/jdi-light/source/includes/_documentation.md

 Label action examples:

 When I click on "JDI Title"
-When I double click on "JDI Title"
-When I right click on "JDI Title"
-When I higlight "JDI Title"
-When show "JDI Title"
-When set "JDI Title" attribute "status" with value "marked" When make Screenshot for "JDI Title"

 Label validation examples:

 Then the "JDI Title" text equals to "JDI TESTING PLATFORM" Then the "JDI Title" text contains "JDI"
 Then the "JDI Title" text matches to regexp ".* TESTING .*"
-Then the "JDI Title" is enabled
-Then the "JDI Title" is disabled
-Then the "JDI Title" is displayed
-Then the "JDI Title" disappears
-Then the "JDI Title" is hidden
-Then the "JDI Title" does not appear
-Then the "JDI Title" does not appear during "5" seconds

 Scenario example for Label: